Story of Nicholas the Rover

 "He really has a personality of his own that you can experience just by looking, touching, and driving him."

 Colin and Karen Moss are mad about their Rovers.
-It’s no question why as they are great cars indeed, and with Colin as the Co-Founder and President of the Rover P5 & P6 Owners Club in Australia, their lives practically revolve around the Brit classicca.
+It’s no question why as they are great cars indeed, and with Colin as the Co-Founder and President of the Rover P5 & P6 Owners Club in Australia, their lives practically revolve around the Brit classic.
 A random chance upon a 2000TC was spotted for sale, and a week later the 1970 Rover classic became one of two P6s in their garage.
 The arrival of Nicholas, as he is affectionately dubbed, meant life for the Mosses would never be the same again.

 The P6 dates its origins back to 1963, built with the intention to attract a wider buying market than its predecessor, the P4, which went all the way back to 1949.
 Younger and affluential working class individuals were seeking a car that was between the standard 1.5 litre and 3 litre saloon car class.
 Interestingly, the inspiration behind the revolutionary P6 came from across the English Channel.
 So unique was the Citroen DS19 with its futuristic shape and modern appeal that Rover referred to it for key inspiration when creating the blueprint to one of its more popular cars.